 If a Per AID TID Info field has the Ack Type subfield equal to 0 and the TID subfield equal to 13 then:

-It includes feedback information instead of Acknowledgment status (see Table9-39 (Context of the Per AID TID Info subfield and presence of optional subfields ifthe AID11 subfield is not 2045)).
+If the Multi-STA BlockAck frame is individually addressed to the UHR non-AP STA, the AID11 subfield of the AID TID Info subfield is set to the 11 LSBs of the AID of a UHR non-AP STA.
+If the Multi-STA BlockAck frame is individually addressed to an AP, the AID11 subfield is set to 0. [#3829]

-The AID11 subfield of the AID TID Info subfield is set to the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all receiving UHR STAs.
+If the Multi-STA BlockAck frame frame is transmitted by an AP and is group addressed, the AID11 subfield of the AID TID Info subfield is set to the 11 LSBs of the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all addressed UHR STAs. [#3829][#2871]The Feedback Type field in the Block Ack Starting Sequence Control subfield indicates the type of feedback that is included in the Feedback field. [#3829]

-A Feedback subfield is included in the Per AID TID Info field instead of a Block Ack Bitmap subfield and the Feedback subfield has a length defined in Table9-40 (Fragment Number subfield encoding for the Multi-STA BlockAck variant),

-[#1035]
+More than one Per AID TID info field may be present in a Multi-STA BlockAck frame to report different types of feedback information. [#1035]

 TGbn editor: please add a new subclause 9.3.1.8.6.1 Unavailability feedback and add and modify the following paragraph in this new subclsuse [#3834]